 with Flaviu Cacoveanu (RO), Arthur Cordier (BE), Davide Ghelli Santuliana (IT), Cathleen Owens (US) & Valentino Russo (IT)

-“Contamination and maybe even more” is a research-based project between the gallery Fonderia 20.9 in Verona and the artist-initiative The Balcony in The Hague.
-The project includes a residency and an exhibition.
+“Contamination and maybe even more” is a research-based project, a residency and a group exhibition.

 - artist Giuseppe de Mattia, Bologna

 - Home Movies - Archivio Nazionale del Film di Famiglia, film archive